-OipA, an outer membrane protein, contributes for both adhesion and increased inflammation by inducing an enhanced production of IL-8[54,55].
-The discovery of the relationship between OipA and the increased development of peptic ulcer and gastric cancer resulted in a larger number of studies on this H. pylori virulence factor[14].
-The functional status of OipA has been described as an important factor in the outcome of the infection, since the expression of oipA gene is regulated by a repair process called slipped strand mispairing, which depends on the quantity of CT dinucleotide repeats in the oipA 5’ region.
-Such process determine if oipA is nonfunctional or functional in a given bacterial strain, and the last condition is related to increased gastric pathogenicity[56,57].
-In addition, OipA might be related to changes in β-cathenin signaling, cell proliferation and reduction of cell-to-cell junctions[58].
+OipA, an outer membrane protein, contributes to both adhesion and increased inflammation by inducing enhanced IL-8 production[54,55].
+The discovery of the relationship between OipA and the increased development of peptic ulcers and gastric cancer resulted in a larger number of studies on this H. pylori virulence factor[14].
+The functional status of OipA has been described as an important factor in the outcome of the infection, since the expression of the oipA gene is regulated by a repair process called “slipped strand mispairing”, which depends on the quantity of CT dinucleotide repeats in the oipA 5’ region.
+Such a process determines whether oipA is nonfunctional or functional in a given bacterial strain, and the latter condition is related to increased gastric pathogenicity[56,57].
+In addition, OipA might be related to changes in β-catenin signaling, cell proliferation and reduction of cell-cell junctions[58].

 The enzyme GGT is a N-terminal nucleophile hydrolase also produced by H. pylori that catalyzes the conversion of glutamine into glutamate and ammonia, as well as the hydrolysis of glutathione into glutamate and cysteinylglycine[15].
 Its activity leads to the production of reactive oxygen species (ROS), which, like ammonia, induce cell-cycle arrest, apoptosis and necrosis[59,60].
 In addition, studies have demonstrated that this enzyme inhibits T cell proliferation and dendritic cell differentiation[61,62].
-Higher GGT activity have been observed in peptic ulcer patients when compared to individuals with other gastroduodenal diseases[63].
+Higher GGT activity has been observed in peptic ulcer patients when compared to individuals with other gastroduodenal diseases[63].

 Immunologic aspects

 Complex host immune responses, embracing innate and adaptive mechanisms, are induced by H. pylori infection[64,65].
-Given the initial contact with the pathogen, various H. pylori antigens such as lipoteichoic acid, lipoproteins, lipopolysaccharide, HSP-60, NapA, DNA, and RNA bind to gastric cells receptors, including toll-like receptor (TLR) 1, TLR2, TLR4, TLR5, TLR6, and TLR10 located on epithelial cell membrane, and TLR9, found in intracellular vesicles[66,67].
-Such interaction promotes, among other signaling pathways, NF-κB and c-jun N-terminal kinase activation, followed by proinflammatory cytokines release[68].
-Besides the receptors activation by pathogen-associated molecular patterns, injection of CagA through T4SS also leads to production of cytokines, in another NF-κB-dependent process[69].
+Given the initial contact with the pathogen, various H. pylori antigens such as lipoteichoic acid, lipoproteins, lipopolysaccharide, HSP-60, NapA, DNA, and RNA bind to gastric cell receptors, including toll-like receptor (TLR) 1, TLR2, TLR4, TLR5, TLR6, and TLR10 located on epithelial cell membranes, and TLR9, found in intracellular vesicles[66,67].
+Such interaction promotes, among other signaling pathways, NF-κB and c-jun N-terminal kinase activation, followed by proinflammatory cytokine release[68].
+Besides receptor activation by pathogen-associated molecular patterns, injection of CagA through T4SS also leads to the production of cytokines, in another NF-κB-dependent process[69].

 Subsequently, gastric mucosa is infiltrated by neutrophils and mononuclear cells, resulting in the production of nitric oxide and ROS[70].
-Moreover, CD4+ and CD8+ T-cells, components of the adaptive immunity, are also recruited.
-A preferential activation of CD4+ cells to the detriment of CD8+ cells might occur, and specific response is directed to the bacterium[71].
-Regarding general cytokine profile in H. pylori-positive patients, studies have suggested a Th1-polarized response, characterized by scarce IL-4 (a Th2 cytokine) and enhanced levels of gamma interferon, tumor necrosis factor, IL-1β, IL-6, IL-7, IL-8, IL-10, and IL-18[72,73].
-With the exception of IL-10, which seems to play a role in limiting the inflammatory response, the other increased cytokines might promote proinflammatory effects during H. pylori infection.
-Furthermore, we demonstrated that an increase in IL-17 is also associated with H. pylori infection, specially in adults[74].
-In regard to immunoglobulin production, H. pylori-specific serum IgM antibodies can be detected in patient’s serum after 4 wk from infection[75].
+Moreover, CD4+ and CD8+ T cells, components of adaptive immunity, are also recruited.
+A preferential activation of CD4+ cells to the detriment of CD8+ cells might occur, and a specific response is directed to the bacterium[71].
+Regarding general cytokine profiles in H. pylori-positive patients, studies have suggested a Th1-polarized response, characterized by scarce IL-4 (a Th2 cytokine) and enhanced levels of gamma interferon, tumor necrosis factor, IL-1β, IL-6, IL-7, IL-8, IL-10, and IL-18[72,73].
+With the exception of IL-10, which seems to play a role in limiting the inflammatory response, other increased cytokines might promote proinflammatory effects during H. pylori infection.
+Furthermore, we demonstrated that an increase in IL-17 is also associated with H. pylori infection, especially in adults[74].
+In regard to immunoglobulin production, H. pylori-specific serum IgM antibodies can be detected in patient serum 4 wk after infection[75].
 In chronic infection, serum IgA and IgG immunoglobulins are directed toward several bacterial antigens[76,77].
-Such inflammation is asymptomatic in most H. pylori-positive patients, however, it increases the risk of duodenal and gastric ulcer disease, as well as gastric malignancy development[78].
+Such inflammation is asymptomatic in most H. pylori-positive patients, however it increases the risk of duodenal and gastric ulcer disease, as well as gastric malignancy development[78].

 CLINICAL MANAGEMENT